Settings

 Setting values must be picklable.

-Import paths and classes¶
+Import paths and classes

-New in version 2.4.0.
+Added in version 2.4.0.

 When a setting references a callable object to be imported by Scrapy, such as a class or a function, there are two different ways you can specify that object: